 How are peptides synthesized?

-There are two major strategies for peptide synthesis: liquid-phase peptide synthesis and solid-phase peptide synthesis (SPPS).
+There are two major strategies for peptide synthesis: solution-phase peptide synthesis and solid-phase peptide synthesis (SPPS).
 SPPS is generally preferred because it does not require column purification after each coupling and deprotection step.
 Peptides are synthesized by coupling the carboxyl group or C-terminus of one amino acid to the amino group or N-terminus of another, lengthening the peptide from the C-terminus to the N-terminus.
 This process generally requires coupling agents and protecting groups.
 A variety of coupling agents and additives can be used during the coupling reaction, but the protecting groups for the terminal amino group is usually either an Fmoc (de-protected under basic conditions) or a Boc group (de-protected under acidic conditions).

 With an understanding of peptides' functions and how they can by synthetically accessed, scientists can design, produce and utilize these powerful tools in research and clinical development.